 Fleets operate in highly regulated environments.
 These environments differ from region to region, as do the rules and regulations around safety management, journey management and the monitoring of driving hours for Hours of Service.
 Regardless of where you are in the world, however, there are several ways to improve your fleet’s compliance.

-You should have safety management policies, people and procedures in place to clarify:
+For fleet compliance, you should have safety management policies, people and procedures in place to clarify:

 Fleet management is a practical way of achieving this.
 The technology gathers accurate information about your vehicles and drivers, analyzes driving behavior to identify strengths and weaknesses, and creates personalized feedback for individual drivers.